 - publicly listed due to a high tax deficit, tax debt, or

 - employing an unreported workforce, or

 - if the tax authority had to apply business closure measures against the taxpayer repeatedly within a year, or

 In line with the renewed profile of the tax authority as a service provider, new companies may be eligible for assistance as part of a six-month mentoring period.
-The participation, however, in the mentoring program is based on the individual decision of the taxpayer.
-The mentoring program comprises amongst others free information on the taxpayer’s tax obligations and personal consulting sessions with the taxpayer.
+The participation, however, in the mentoring programme is based on the individual decision of the taxpayer.
+The mentoring programme comprises, amongst others, free information on the taxpayer’s tax obligations and personal consulting sessions with the taxpayer.